 The House Cup

 The Houses are embraced by students, faculty and staff as everyone works together to demonstrate teamwork, tenacity and good sportsmanship during the various activities throughout the year.
 House members earn points all year in a variety of ways, including House competitions, Field Day, daily homework completion and more.
 On the last day of school in May, the House with the most cumulative points is awarded the prestigious House Cup.
-Congratulations to the House of Jobs, winner of the House Cup for the 2019-2020 school year!
+Congratulations to the House of Einstein, winner of the House Cup for the 2020-2021 school year!